jailancer/DL-Traff-Graph/README.md

 # DL-Traff-NeuralODE: Dynamic Traffic Prediction using STGCN + Neural ODEs
+by Jai abhishek singh and Karthik kuppala
+The Pennsylvania state University

 This project extends the **DL-Traff-Graph** benchmark by injecting **Neural Ordinary Differential Equations (Neural ODEs)** into the **STGCN** model for dynamic adjacency matrix learning, enabling better modeling of evolving urban traffic patterns.